chaoscommand/Presale_Sniper/README.md

-Datetime= (This is the datetime on your machine that the code will execute the purchases) attempts= (This is the number of attempts it will make with each account you can do between 1 and 5 attempts per account) active= (True or False if True then use active keys in settings if false then use posting keys) custom_id= (this is the id on the blockchain for presales it is usually sm_shop_purchase or sm_purchase but it depends) custom_json (this is the json that gets posted see below)
+Datetime= (This is the datetime on your machine that the code will execute the purchases) attempts= (This is the number of attempts it will make with each account you can do between 1 and 5 attempts per account) demo= (True or False if True then it will not post to the hive blockchain at all) active= (True or False if True then use active keys in settings if false then use posting keys) custom_id= (this is the id on the blockchain for presales it is usually sm_shop_purchase or sm_purchase but it depends) custom_json (this is the json that gets posted see below)